 Our study exploits data from GitHub, a super-repository of software projects containing millions of projects.
 GitHub is free for open source projects and implements an in-house issue tracking system where users can file issues and tag them into self-defined categories.
 The issue tracking system is easy to use and is systematically provided to all projects hosted in GitHub.
-We collect a hundred thousands of projects from GitHub and investigate the adoption of issue trackers as well as the impact of issue tracking on software success.
+We collect a hundred thousands of projects from GitHub and investigate the adoption of issue trackers as well as the impact of issue tracking on software can introduce bias in our analysis from others: e.g., some projects are hosted in GitHub but maintain their issue tracking system outside of GitHub.
+Last but not least, we statistically characterize the popularity -and usage of issue trackers in several dimensions, relying on well known metrics to assess the statistical significance of our findings.